wp-plugins/csv-2-post/readme.txt

 other plugins which offer a step by step system and assume a lot about what the user wants done with their data are simply not good enough.

-CSV 2 POST has been designed to out-perform other importers and we have done that with the help of the Wordpress community who use them all.
+This data engine has been designed to out-perform other importers and we have done that with the help of the Wordpress community, who have been outstanding.
 We include a step-by-step system like most (possibly all) other plugins available, which takes users through the same process on every single use, every single website no matter what theme or plugins we use.
 However our main interface is more of a workshop or a sandbox and in this sandbox are endless tools, some are not obvious because it's hard putting them all on one interface without making it feel over complicated.